Sullla's AI Survivor Season Three Alternate Histories

 AD_4nXdoyYP2sCqavLMCmIDuHdlRkdTpXEKFj-r4S0iguSIL_tCPEr0DxOESNQum2NRgE54ptGV8aQRp-Eyq1f0G-gQsPotlxT5rWCLJ06AHjqkNVl6CwdIaKs5iTi8JRFGTBc9hd0KY

-This was yet another fascinating set, full of twists and turns, some shocking results, and some of the most exciting and awesome individual games I had the pleasure of watching.
-Some people enjoy seeing pure dominance, while others like to see evenly matched Alternate History sets – as I have done more, I personally find my favorite sets to be the ones with clashes to the death between Good and Evil, like in both this and the first playoff game.
+This was yet another fascinating set, full of twists and turns, some shocking results, and some of the most exciting individual games I had the pleasure of watching.
+Some people enjoy seeing pure dominance, while others like to see evenly matched Alternate History sets – and I have personally find my favorite sets to be the ones with clashes to the death between Good and Evil, like in both this and the first playoff game.
 Some final food for thought: maybe we underestimate high peaceweights a little bit?
 This was not the first set in this season where the high peaceweights were able to overcome long odds to find success.
-For readers who have not yet made it to future seasons: do not be surprised when the goodie two shoes of Civ IV eventually get their time to shine.
+Do not be surprised when the goodie two shoes of Civ IV eventually get their time to shine.

 Last edited: